aanton/chrome-extension-googlead/README.md

 ## 👉 Features

-* Support for single-request & multiple-request mode
+* Display GDPR information
-* Visual difference of anonymous & personalized ads requests
+* Visual difference when NPA flag is detected or GDPR consent string is empty

 ## 🚧 Tests